dunstad/roboserver/readme.md

 ```

 After answering a few questions about your robot, it will connect to the server you started in the previous step.
 Congratulations, you're done!
 Next check out [these tips](tips.md) on how to use the Roboserver.

+## Reporting Bugs

+Before creating an issue, please make sure you've read the [usage tips](tips.md), and check that it hasn't already been reported.

+When reporting a bug in the [issue tracker](https://github.com/dunstad/roboserver/issues?q=is%3Aopen), in order to help me address your issue as quickly as possible, please provide the following information:

+1. What version you're using of Minecraft, OpenComputers, and the Roboserver.
+1. Steps to reproduce the problem
+2. The expected behavior
+3. The actual behavior

+If you have them, screenshots, video, or error messages are always welcome.

+Feel free to create a pull request if you think you've resolved an outstanding issue.

 ## License